-Mr Yek has many years of experience in various fields such as timber trading, logging, saw-milling, kiln-drying, laminated truck flooring, oil palm plantations, shipping, petrol station, hospitality, cable manufacturing, township and property development.
-He is currently the Group Managing Director and Chief Executive Officer of Hock Lee Holdings Sdn.
+Mr Yek has many years of experience in timber trade and industry, hospitality industry, property development and management, cable manufacturing, retailing in machinery, hardware and electrical goods, trading in petroleum and provision of infrastructure and business facilities for petrol service stations.
+He is currently the Group Managing Director of Hock Lee Holdings Sdn.
 Bhd. and its group of companies.